onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 Within the BlackHole S-collection, Q104 plays several roles.

-1. It is the primary node for **long run wealth and income inequality regimes**, at the same level as:
+1. It is the primary node for long run wealth and income inequality regimes, at the same level as:

    * Q103 (long run productivity slowdown),
    * Q098 (Anthropocene system dynamics),
    * Q101 (equity premium puzzle).

-2. It anchors the “distributional branch” of socio technical problems:
+2. It anchors the distributional branch of socio technical problems:

    * providing inequality regimes and tension measures that feed into financial stability (Q105),
    * interacting with global migration (Q109),
    * interacting with climate and planetary constraints (Q091, Q098),
    * feeding into AI impact and policy nodes (Q121, Q124).

-3. It is the canonical example of **incentive_tension** in a socio technical field:
+3. It is the canonical example of incentive_tension in a socio technical field:

-   * tension between incentives at the micro level (for example returns to capital, gig work, bargaining power),
+   * tension between incentives at the micro level, for example returns to capital, gig work, bargaining power,
    * and macro level distribution patterns and social objectives.

-Q104 is not intended to “solve inequality” in a policy sense.
+Q104 is not intended to solve inequality in a policy sense.
 At the effective layer, it encodes how to:

 * describe inequality regimes as states,
 * measure tension between observed distributions and constraint compatible baselines,